Skip to content

 6. Maintain your reputation

-The immediate consequences of a security incident can be debilitating.
+The immediate consequences of a data security incident can be debilitating.
 You may have to cease normal operations while your team scrambles to determine what sensitive information was affected and recover from the incident.

 However, the most catastrophic effects may not be apparent right away.
 Reputation damage can be severe and long lasting.
 It can cause a drop in stock prices, but it can also cost you valuable business opportunities.
-While it's difficult to quantify the potential effects, one report suggests a data breach could reduce the value of the 100 most valuable brands between 52% and 115% depending on the industry.

 7. Maintain compliance